Anthony Ornato

 Anthony M. Ornato is the former assistant director of the United States Secret Service Office of Training.
-He was the service's deputy assistant director who headed the security detail of president Donald Trump until taking a leave of absence when the president named him White House Deputy Chief of Staff for operations in December 2019.
-After his tenure as a political appointee in the Trump administration, he returned to the Secret Service where he worked as the assistant director in the office of training until August 29, 2022.
+He was the service's 34th special agent in charge who headed the security detail of president Donald Trump until being detailed to the White House where the president named him White House Deputy Chief of Staff for operations in December 2019.
+After his tenure as a government SES detailee in the Trump administration, he returned to the Secret Service where he worked as the assistant director in the office of training until August 29, 2022.

-Early life and education
+Early life

 Ornato is a native of Connecticut.
 His family owned a tavern near New Haven popular with police and firefighters.

-Ornato received a bachelor and master of science degree from the School of Forensic Science at University of New Haven (1995 & 1999), and a master of administrative leadership from The University of Oklahoma in 2016.
+Ornato received a bachelor and master of science degree from the School of Forensic Science at University of New Haven (1995 and 1999), and a master of administrative leadership from the University of Oklahoma in 2016.

 Career

 Ornato was a police officer for two years in Waterbury, CT.
 He became a special agent in 1997 and worked as a criminal investigator in the New Haven Resident Office.
-He has been a member of the U.S. Secret Service for over 20 years.
-Since joining the Secret Service in 1997 he has worked in a variety of departments, including the Presidential Protective Division, Protective Operations, and Criminal Investigations.
+He has been a member of the U.S. Secret Service for over 25 years.
+After joining the Secret Service in 1997, he worked in a variety of departments, including the Presidential Protective Division, Protective Operations, and Criminal Investigations.
 He has also worked as a special agent.

 Ornato worked in the Presidential Protective Division during the administrations of George W. Bush, Barack Obama and Donald Trump.
-While reports were being shared in the media in 2019 that Trump entered the DMZ in Korea unaccompanied and without military protection, the AP Wire reported that while Trump did become the first U.S. president to cross into North Korea, he was accompanied by security--that is, by Tony Ornato.
+In July 2019, when Trump became the first U.S. president to cross into North Korea, the Associated Press debunked unsubstantiated claims circulated on social media that Trump entered the Demilitarized Zone unaccompanied and without military protection, reporting that he had been accompanied by Ornato as his personal security.